 What tools are you using to engage faculty?

 I’ve given large group rounds and smaller, more detailed group rounds for each clinical division.
 We’re doing workshops about how to give feedback and the performance details we see for specific EPAs.
-Each month we provide an update about our progress with CBME in our Chair’s newsletter, and every second week we send out a CBME news flash – a one page information sheet on some aspect of CBME.
+Each month we provide an update about our progress with CBME in our Chair’s newsletter, and every second week we send out a CBME Newsflash – a one page information sheet on one aspect of CBME.
 We also have a CBME web page on our department website.
 Orientation Guides have also been well received by faculty and senior residents.

 What are you particularly proud of about your CBD journey?

 It’s early to tell, but I’ve been pleased with the collegiality that CBD has fostered among faculty.
 We’re having more faculty development sessions, getting together more, sharing teaching strategies.
-It feels good to be talking together in those ways.
+It feels good to be working together in education.